awsdocs/emp-user-guide/doc_source/emp-iis-packaging.md

 This procedure is necessary only if you identify application dependencies in the discovery phase\.

-1. Follow either the [standard](emp-getting-started-packaging-media.md) or [reverse](emp-getting-started-packaging-no-media.md) packaging process to capture the application dependencies in an EMP package\.
+1. Follow either the [standard](emp-getting-started-packaging-media.md) or [guided reverse](emp-getting-started-packaging-guided-reverse.md) packaging process to capture the application dependencies in an EMP package\.
 Move the package to the target server and [deploy ](emp-deploy.md)the package on the target server with an additional `/DeployAllRegistry` switch\.

    **Example command**